 A Weatherly group has found serving the evening meal at the Downtown Rescue Mission to be very meaningful.
 On Sunday evenings, they serve dinner to 200-300 homeless men, women, and children.
 They do not prepare the meal; they only serve it.
 And get to know the homeless.
 And the workers at the mission.
 And themselves.

 Other groups enjoy this work also, so we will not serve every Sunday.
-We are committed for these dates: October 8, October 29, November 12, & December 10.
-If you cannot commit to every Sunday evening and you want a hands-on experience that will be rewarding, join this group serving dinner at the Downtown Rescue Mission.
+We are committed for April 8.
+If you want a hands-on experience that will be rewarding, join this group serving dinner at the Downtown Rescue Mission.
 Dinner’s at 5PM sharp!

 Dr. Kaiura is Associate Professor of Spanish and Interim Chair of the Department of World Languages and Cultures at the University of Alabama in Huntsville.
 She invites all to join her for this intriguing study.
-This class will meet in Room 214.
+Leslie can order books for anyone who is interested at a cost of $15 each.
+This class will meet in Room 220.

 Your God is Too Small

 You are invited to a series that challenges participants’ conventional views of God.
 In his groundbreaking book Your God is Too Small, J.B.
 Philips gives us a warning: “Your faith will not grow beyond the limits you set on your view of God.”
 In this series the class will talk about what Philips calls “destructive” concepts that many people have of God and what that might mean to faith.
 Toward the end the focus will shift to more “constructive” ways to view God and explore how those views might be applied in daily life.
 The class will be a standard lecture format, with many opportunities for discussion as participants seek to grow their faith through a personal view of God.